josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/✈️_genocides_and_paedophiles.md

 The claim is that **the same political sacrifices are made** to protect power in both cases.

 Democracy is treated as expendable when accountability threatens elites.

+This threathens transnational security; who needs assets when your adversaries are eating themselves alive?

 ---